 Marilyn Marjory Drath

 In 2018, she completed the ARCUS Preservation Fellowship program, a joint effort of Preservation 50 and Cultural Heritage Partners, that trains preservation leaders in tribal preservation, grassroots organizing, and nonprofit management.
+In 2019, Marilyn participated in the National Humanities Center’s Graduate Student Summer Residency Program which focused on incorporating geospatial technologies and spatial thinking into the classroom and creating open educational resources.

 - M.U.P in Community, Economic, & Real Estate Development Planning from University of Michigan, 2012